Last Updated: 11/15/22 | November 15th, 2022

 Check out my travel guide to Las Vegas for more information on enjoying life in Sin City without spending a sinful amount of money.

-Check out my travel guide to Boston for more information on taking a holiday there.
+Check out my travel guide to Edinburgh for more information on taking a holiday there.

 No matter where you are in the world, this holiday is about celebrating with friends and family.
 Wherever they are will be the best place to celebrate.
 Who wants to spend such a great day with strangers?
 Paris, London, New York, a jungle, the beach, your home — it doesn’t matter.
 As long as you are with those you like and love, it will be the best New Year’s party in the world.

 New Years is an incredibly fun holiday where you can cut loose, stay up late, wash away the old, and ring in the new.
 If you’re looking for the best places to celebrate new years eve in the world, look no further than this list.
 But remember, no matter where you are, so long as you are with people you enjoy, you’re in the best place to celebrate!

 Find a cheap flight by using Skyscanner.
 It’s my favorite search engine because it searches websites and airlines around the globe so you always know no stone is being left unturned.